Conservation Halton Parks

 April 17, 2021: Conservation Halton Parks will operate with reduced visitor capacity.
 Trails are for use by members of the same household, individuals who live alone may visit with one other household.
 Please practice physical distancing, masks are encouraged.
 Washrooms are available.
 Visitor centres, programs and rentals are not available at this time.

-A lush tree canopy, bold-faced cliffs, hidden caves, 264 hectares of protected space, and glacial deposits make Rattlesnake Point one of the most beautiful spots in Ontario.
+A lush tree canopy, bold-faced cliffs, vast protected space, and glacial deposits make Rattlesnake Point one of the most beautiful spots in Ontario.
+Reservations required.

 Geocaches, mountain biking, 33.5 km of trails, and of course, the waterfall, Hilton Falls is a beauty to explore at all times of the year.
-Immerse yourself in the outdoors, mere minutes from home.
+Reservations required.

-Escape the crowds at the other parks; explore the caves, climb the cliff faces, and enjoy the secluded trails and gorgeous vistas of Mount Nemo.
+Explore the caves, climb the cliff faces, and enjoy the secluded trails and gorgeous vistas of Mount Nemo.
 It’s a hiker’s paradise away from the city.
+Reservations required.

-A rare meromictic lake, a 15th century reconstructed Iroquoian village, and over 19 km of trails to explore: Crawford Lake is an outdoors experience steeped in science, history, and natural beauty.
+A rare meromictic lake, a 15th century reconstructed longhouse village, and over 19 km of trails.
+Crawford Lake is steeped in science, history, and beauty.
+Reservations required.

-Robert Edmondson is the best kept secret of Halton Parks.
+Robert Edmondson is the best kept secret of Conservation Halton Parks.
 The trail is perfect for a quiet, peaceful nature walk through the forest and wetlands.
-You’ll feel like you have the park all to yourself.
+Reservations NOT required.